Miyouji/Extended-IUPAC-Multiplier/README.md

 # Extended-IUPAC-Multiplier
-The terms of "double" and "triple" seem too short.
-Now you can extend these numbers to higher levels.
+Extension for terms like "double" or "triple"

-(Some parts of the code are from Roblox's BigNum open-sourced module.)
+Max term is 10^(3*MultOnes) anything bigger returns the number itself